…As JAMB reinstates commitment to conduct 2013 UTME

 The Dean, Faculty of Education, University of Calabar, Professor Florence Banku Obi, who had similar view, said the move would promote university autonomy, as each institution will be able to decide who is admitted into the school.

 “I know of someone who scored 300 in UTME but can’t speak English.
-This would take us back to the old system where after school certificate examination, a goes to the institution of his choice where entrance examination will be conducted by the school.”
+This would take us back to the old system where after school certificate examination, a student goes to the institution of his choice where entrance examination will be conducted by the school.”

 On NECO, Obi said “I do not know why the government will scrap it, as it was established to bridge the lapses of WAEC”.